A Subject for Life

 All living things are made of cells and if you are interested in how cells work and why living organisms are the way they are, then Biology is for you.
 We were all a single cell once and that cell had to gain energy, grow and reproduce; we share this with all other organisms.
 The study of Biology is relevant to our lives today and in the future.
 We are in a world which needs people with the skills that you acquire when you train as a biologist.
 The knowledge of how DNA works to control cells (gene expression) is fundamental to Biology and impacts on innovative cancer treatments, for instance.

-A good grounding in Biology is essential – preferably an A or B at GCSE.
-The best preparation would be a separate GCSE in Biology.
+A good grounding in Biology is essential – preferably a 6 or 7 at GCSE.
+The best preparation would be a separate GCSE in Biology rather than Combined Science.
 You will need to be competent in Mathematics and Chemistry also.
 You can combine Biology with any subjects but you will find that studying Chemistry may help you in particular.
 You need to have a good level of English, both written and spoken.
 You should have a curiosity about the subject and the ability to think for yourself.

 The specification we follow is the AQA Syllabus.
 In accordance with College policy, ALL students will be entered for AS, regardless of whether or not they intend to follow the A-level course for the full two years.

 AS Level (one year) and Year 1 A-level content: